 Each jurisdiction wishing to join the planning partnership was asked to provide a "letter of intent to participate" that designated a primary and secondary point of contact for the jurisdiction and confirmed the jurisdiction's commitment to the process and understanding of expectations.
 Linkage procedures have been established (see Volume 2 of this plan) for any jurisdiction wishing to link to the Chelan County plan in the future.
-The planning partners covered under this plan are shown in Table .
+The planning partners that participated in the planning process are shown in